-The primary objective of the Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios to support its business and maximise shareholder value.
+The primary objective of the Group's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios to support its business and maximise shareholder value.

-The Company manages its capital structure and adjusts it, where necessary, depending on the changes in the economic environment.
-With decree from Council of Ministers No 295 dated 18.09.2014 share capital of the company is increased with BGN 30,000 thousand.
-The Company is subject to the rulings of the Council of Ministers on distribution of dividends to the Ministry of Regional Development and Public Works.
-In 2014 and in 2013 there were no changes in the objectives, policies or processes for the management of capital.
+The Group manages its capital structure and adjusts it, where necessary, depending on the changes in the economic environment.
+The Group is subject to the Council of Ministers Decrees for dividend distribution to the Ministry of Regional Development and Public Works.
+In 2014 and in 2013 there have been no changes in the objectives, policies or processes related to the Group's capital management.